Info from www.childrens.com:

 Breastmilk Storage Guide: Everything You Need to Know

 Storing expressed breast milk doesn’t have to be complicated.
-Whether you’re a first-time mom or building up a freezer stash, understanding the basics of breastmilk storage will give you confidence and help you avoid wasting a single drop.
-Below, we answer the most common questions parents have about pumping, storing, and using breast milk safely.
+Whether you’re a first-time mom or building up a freezer stash, a few simple habits will help you avoid wasting a single drop.
+Below, we walk through the most common questions parents ask about pumping, storing, thawing, and using breast milk safely including how long defrosted breast milk lasts, how to organize breast milk in the freezer, and what to do if you’re mixing warm and cold breast milk.

 What Is the Best Way to Store Breast Milk?

 Breast milk can be stored in any clean, tightly sealed container.
-Always label every container clearly with the date and time it was pumped.
-Good options for breastmilk storage include:
+Always label each one with the date and time it was pumped.
+Good options include:

-If your baby is in a NICU or hospital setting, ask about specific labeling requirements.
+If your baby is in a NICU or hospital setting, ask about extra labeling requirements.
 These often include:

 How Long Does Breast Milk Last?